 Normal skin

-Toner: Choose a toner suitable for normal skin.
-Toners containing hydroxy acids help with UV damage, while those with antioxidants—like vitamins C and E—can treat free radical damage and scarring.
+Toner: Choose a toner indicated for normal skin.
+Toners containing hydroxy acids help with ultraviolet ray damage, while those with antioxidants – such as vitamins C and E – can treat free radical damage and scarring.

 Serum or moisturizer: Choose a serum or moisturizer for nighttime use.
-A vitamin A cream, for example, can help with collagen production, while retinol helps combat signs of aging.
+A cream based on vitamin A, for example, can help with collagen production, while retinol helps combat signs of aging.

 Dry Skin